 Sarah and Tim are in their mid-40s and have two children nearing college age.

-Sarah and Tim's situation shows how flexible the 50/20/30 Rule can be.
-Essential Expenses are supposed to be “no more than" 50%, and Sarah and her husband have actually been able to keep them well below that threshold.
-They paid off one of their cars a while back and haven’t bought a house that stretched their budget.
+Sarah and Tim's situation shows that you don’t need to stick hard and fast to the 50/20/30 guideline.
+The benchmark for fixed costs is "no more than" 50%, and Sarah and her husband have actually been able to keep them well below that threshold.
+They paid off one of their cars a while back and their mortgage payment is well within their means.

 One Note About Retirement

-As you might have noticed, the 50/20/30 Rule applies only to take-home pay.
+As you might have noticed, the 50/20/30 guideline applies only to take-home pay.
 Any contributions you make to retirement before your paycheck hits your bank account are not included.
-For that reason, you are actually contributing more toward your Financial Priorities than this breakdown would suggest.
-But we urge you to keep that retirement money out of sight, out of mind!
+For that reason, you may actually be contributing more toward your financial goals than this breakdown would suggest.
+And you may find that it's a good thing to keep that retirement money out of sight, out of mind!